Venue: SIRD – (State Inst. of Rural Development) Unit-8

-Despite their long historical and social legacy in India, modern Panchayati Raj Institutions (PRIs) were created by 73rd Constitutional Amendment Act, 1992.
-The Act mandated local self government in form of elected Panchayati Raj Institutions in villages, sub-districts, and districts.
-Its provisions were eventually incorporated in various conformity acts, called State Panchayati Raj Acts, and its reach extended to Schedule V areas through Panchayats (Extension to Scheduled Areas) Act – PESA, 1996.
-The 1992 Act mandating PRIs was strengthened by providing centrality to Panchayats in Mahatma Gandhi National Rural Employment Guarantee Act, 2005 and the Forest Rights Act, 2006.
+Despite a long historical and social legacy in India, the modern Panchayati Raj Institutions (PRIs) created by the 73rd Constitutional Amendment Act, 1992 have not been able to make a dent.
+The Act was further stengthened by providing centrality to Panchayats in Mahatma Gandhi National Rural Employment Guarantee Act, 2005 and the Forest Rights Act, 2006.
 With nearly 3 million elected representatives, of whom about 1.4 million are women and a million Dalit and tribals, Panchayats have ensured visible participation of the hitherto marginalized social groups in grassroots governance.

-The Ministry of Panchayati Raj developed a National Capability Framework, 2014, to provide overall guidance for capacity building of PRIs.
-It also launched initiatives such as Panchayat Sashaktikaran Abhiyan, Rashtriya Gram Swaraj Abhiyan and e-governance in these rural local bodies.
-The Central Finance Commission and State Finance Commissions have recommended enhancement of resource base of PRIs.
-Panchayats have also been provided support to enable them to play a lead role in development of backward districts under Aspirational District Programme, 2018.
-Government of Odisha (GoO) increased funds for GPs in state as suggested by 4th Odisha Finance Commission and devolved functions of 11 departments to PRIs.
-GoO also introduced schemes like Ama Gaon Ama Vikash while reorganizing GPs, to improve efficiency in service delivery, increasing their number from 6,336 to 6799.
+The Ministry of Panchayati Raj developed a National Capability Framework, 2014, to provide guidance for capacity building of PRIs.
+It also launched initiatives such as Panchayat Sashaktikaran Abhiyan, Rashtriya Gram Swaraj Abhiyan and e-governance to strengthen the rural local bodies.
+The Central Finance Commission and State Finance Commissions recommended increased transfer of resources to PRIs.
+Panchayats have also been accorded a greater role to play in the development of backward districts under the Aspirational District Programme 2018.
+As suggested by 4th Odisha Finance Commission, the Government of Odisha (GoO) increased funds for GPs and devolved functions of 11 departments to the PRIs.
+The GoO also introduced schemes like Ama Gaon Ama Vikash while reorganizing GPs, to improve efficiency in service delivery, increasing their number from 6,336 to 6799.

-These initiatives notwithstanding, barring few exceptions, Panchayats are still not genuinely vibrant local government in most states.
+However, Panchayats are yet to emerge as genuinely vibrant local governments in the State.
 They largely continue to be reliant on Central and State Governments to determine their functions, finance, and functionaries.
-That is why even after 25 years of Panchayati Raj in India, there are many issues, which need to be considered by relevant stakeholders.
+That is why even after 25 years of Panchayati Raj in India, there are many issues, which need to be discussed and debated upon.

-- What are the obstacles for genuine devolution of 3 Fs (Functions, Funds and Functionaries), as indicated by Schedule XI of the Constitution of India?
-What are mechanisms of accountability of Union and State vis-à-vis PRIs?
+- What are the obstacles to a genuine devolution of the 3 Fs (Functions, Funds and Functionaries) to the Gram Panchayats?
+What are the mechanisms necessary to make the Union and State governments more accountable to the PRIs?